juandebravo/params-validator/README.md

 # Usage

-* There are two ways of use:
+* There are three ways of use:

   * Include validation rules inside the object: